-The majority of actuaries are employed in the insurance industry, followed by financial, private companies or corporations, and government.
+The majority of those with a degree in actuarial science are employed in the insurance industry, followed by financial, private companies or corporations in corporate finance positions, and government.
 Here's a look at each industry that employs actuarial accountants and what the typical job duties are:

-Insurance: most actuaries work for insurance carriers and specialize in one field of insurance.
+Insurance: many actuaries are working for and holding positions with insurance carriers and specialize in one field of insurance.
 Here are the most common insurance fields where actuaries are employed:

-Life insurance: analyze risk factors such as gender, age, and health habits in order to generate life expectancy tables used to develop life insurance and annuity policies for groups and individuals.
+Life insurance: Those in this actuarial profession analyze risk factors such as gender, age, and health habits in order to generate life expectancy tables used to develop a life insurance and annuity policy for a group or an individual.

-Property and casualty insurance: determine the projected number of claims by analyzing driving history, vehicle, age, gender, and other factors in order to develop insurance policies.
-Actuaries can specialize within the field by focusing on natural disasters, fires, home accidents, and vehicular accidents.
+Property and casualty insurance: Thos who do this actuarial work determine the projected number of claims by analyzing driving history, vehicle, age, gender, and other factors in order to develop insurance policies and make sure insurance companies don't pay out more than they take in with their products.
+Actuaries can specialize within this field of employment by focusing on natural disasters, fires, home accidents, and vehicular accidents.

-Health insurance: actuaries develop both health insurance and long-term care policies and costs by analyzing factors such as occupation, location of residence, and family history as well as age, gender, and health habits.
+Health insurance: Actuaries develop both health insurance and long-term care policies and costs by analyzing factors such as occupation, location of residence, and family history as well as age, gender, and a number of health habits.

-Financial: in the financial sector actuaries may also specialize in one area of work.
+Financial: In the financial sector, actuaries may also specialize in one area of work within the actuarial field.
 Here are some common areas actuarial accountants might focus on in the financial field: